argentlabs/argent-contracts-starknet/docs/signers_and_signatures.md

 # Multiple Signer Types

-Starting from argent [account](./argent-account.md) v0.4.0 and [multisig](./multisig.md) v0.2.0, the accounts will allow the use of other signatures types, besides the Starknet native one.
+Starting from argent [account](./argent_account.md) v0.4.0 and [multisig](./multisig.md) v0.2.0, the accounts will allow the use of other signatures types besides the Starknet native one.
 We support the following:

 - **Starknet**: native starknet key signature, it will be the most efficient in terms of gas usage
 - **Secp256k1**: Uses the curve used by Ethereum and other cryptocurrencies